 Provides an intensive, implementation-oriented introduction to the software-development techniques used to create medium-scale interactive applications, focusing on standard techniques and skills for software design such as the Unified Modeling Language (UML) and design pattern, and for software coding such as class design by contract (DBC), package design, code documentation, debugging, testing, version controlling, and refactoring.
-Prerequisites: 162, MATH 118 or 119 or 120.
+Prerequisites: 160 or 161

 239 Discrete Computational Structures.
 (4)

 Offers an intensive introduction to discrete mathematical structures as they are used in computer science.
 Topics include functions, relations, sets, propositional and predicate logic, simple circuit logic, proof techniques, elementary combinatorics, discrete probability and functional programming.
-Prerequisites: MATH 118 or 119 or 120.
+Prerequisites: 130 or 140 0r 150 and MATH 118 or 119 or 120.

 271 Individual Learning Project.
 (1-4)